rayichiu/OS_lab4/README.md

 # OS_lab4
 ## IO Scheduler

-This lab you implements and simulates the scheduling and optimization of I/O operations.
+This lab implements and simulates the scheduling and optimization of I/O operations.
 Applications submit their IO requests to the IO subsystem.